zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 in === quotient * q + out
 ```

-Additionally, we need to constrain the signal `out` to be less that the modulus `q`.
+Additionally, we need to constrain the signal `out` to be less than the modulus `q`.
 To do this, we can use the gadget `LtConstant(q)(out)` which precisely introduces the constraint `out < q` in an arithmetic way.
 In order to do so, that gadget introduces $\log_2(q)$ constraints.

-If we were working over the integers, those two constraints would suffice, as there are unique quotient and remainder satisfying the division equation with a remainder less than the divisor.
-However, we are working inside $\mathbb{F}_p$, were the integer division doesn't behave as naturally.
+If we were working over the integers, those two constraints would suffice, as a unique quotient and remainder satisfy the division equation with a remainder less than the divisor.
+However, we are working inside $\mathbb{F}_p$, where the integer division doesn't behave as naturally.
 For instance, for $in' = 11$, $q' = 7$ and $p' = 23$ we have that

 $$in' = 1 \cdot q' + 4 \mod p'$$